drizzle-lang/drizzle/docs/syntax/control.md

 # Control Statements

-Control statements in Sapphire include the following;
+Control statements in Drizzle include the following;

 - `if`
 - `elif`